Aerocatia/tool-squisher/README.md

 Examples are new enums like HUD child anchors, HUD meter `min_alpha` and actor metagame types

+## Bitmap

+Bitmaps in Custom Edition MP maps that use direct file offsets in bitmaps.map will be changed to use indices instead (if possible), to prevent out of bounds data reads.
+This condition only happens due to a tool.exe bug when user tags mismatch the tags in the resource maps.
+Consider re-building the map with matching tags if this happens.

 ## Lens flare
 Fixes the Custom Edition HEK tool.exe setting a default rotation scaling to 360 radians instead of 360 degrees.